Newborn Hearing Screening

 Documentation and Dissemination

-Documentation of newborn hearing screening typically includes
+Documentation of newborn hearing screening typically includes the following information:

-• child's name and date of birth;
+• child’s name and date of birth

-• parent/guardian contact information;
+• parent/guardian contact information

-• date and time of all screenings;
+• date and time of all screenings

-• outcome of the screening for each ear;
+• outcome of the screening for each ear

-• recommendations for next steps;
+• recommendations for next steps

-• follow-up information, if applicable (e.g., appointment date/time/place, phone number of the follow-up facility);
+• follow-up information, if applicable (e.g., appointment date/time/place, phone number of the follow-up facility)

-• hospital transfer information, if applicable; and
+• hospital transfer information, if applicable

-• signature of personnel conducting the screening.
+• signature and credentials of personnel conducting the screening

 Counseling and Education